Advertisement

 Why Do Search Results Vary By Location?

-• The home address that is linked to your Google account.
+• Home address linked to the user’s Google account.

 • Previous activity across Google products.